v1ta/ZonamaDev/README.md

 Zonama - The living planet, or in our world an easily deployed development environment for working on the server code of swgemu's Core3 (https://www.swgemu.com/)

+## ALPHA SIGNUP

+Please make an account at: https://atlas.hashicorp.com/account/new

+Post an issue with your username to https://github.com/lordkator/ZonamaDev/issues and Kator will get you access.

+We expect to open the boxes up this weekend if you want to wait for that.

 ## Windows Host

 ### Fast Start